What time will the ducks be plucked?

 What is my tag number?

 We can’t give you your tag number because we won’t know it until we run the Mix Report right before the race.
 We want to make sure that no ducky is taking steroids and the race is not fixed so numbers are never given out.
-However, rest assured that all of the ducks you have adopted will be in the water.
+However, rest assured that all of the ducks you have adopted will be in the pond.

 How does it work?